swcarpentry/git-novice/03-create.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Creating a local Git repository
+> *   Create a local Git repository.

 Once Git is configured,
 we can start using it.